-What is Permanent Makeup?Permanent makeup is the art and application of custom colour blended pigments inserted into the dermal layer of skin to create a tri-dimensional eyebrow, soft subtle eyeliner or a sparking lip colour.
+What is Permanent Makeup?Permanent makeup is the art and application of custom color blended pigments inserted into the dermal layer of skin to create a tri-dimensional eyebrow, soft subtle eyeliner or a sparking lip color.

 What is Microblading?Microblading is a way of implanting pigment under the epidermis using a specially designed tiny blade, which leaves thin realistic hair strokes for the most natural finish.
 Together we design a brow, which compliments your facial structure– your color will be mixed from the highest quality pigments just for you.
 With this method, I can create almost any look, from a very natural light finish or a beautifully bold brow.
 Sparse or missing brows can be completely restored.
 When using the hand held microblade, the color is deposited closer to the surface leaving very fine and crisp hair strokes with no spilling under the skin.

 Microblading originated in Asia, and is also known as eyebrow embroidery and 3-D brows.
 A fantastic treatment for anyone looking to improve or enhance the appearance of his or her eyebrows.